Make-School-Courses/FEW-2.9-Technical-Seminar/final-assessment.md

 # Todo GraphQL

 Your goal is to make a GraphQL todo app.
-It should be able to display a list of todos, create new todos, and mark a todo completed.
+It should be able to:

+- display a list of todos
+- create new todos
+- and mark a todo completed or not completed

 ## Challenges

 ### Create a Server

-- Setup GraphQL server
+- Setup a GraphQL server
 - Enable Graphiql

 ### Create a Schema